ndhu/GoogleAppEngineOAuth/README.md

 ## Design

-This Demo leverages parts of Apache Amber but abstracts away the configuration of providers and handshakes in configuration files.
-It uses plain old servlets and is not dependent on any MVC Framework (although the OAuthServlet could easily and conveniently be turned into e.g. a Sring MVC-Controller).
+This demo leverages parts of Apache Amber but abstracts away the configuration of providers and for the handshakes in configuration files.
+It uses plain old servlets and is not dependent on any MVC Framework (although the OAuthServlet could easily and conveniently be turned into e.g. a Spring MVC-Controller).

 The OAuthServlet processes the invocation of the authorization request and handles the redirection callback from the provider.